 Â

-The RDAs represent the minimum intake levels to meet the needs of only 97-98% of healthy individuals.
+The RDAs represent the minimum intake levels to meet the needs of 97% to 98% of healthy individuals.
 While adequate for preventing overt deficiencies, they fall short of the increased nutrient demands during pregnancy and reproductive years.

 Â